 #1: Calming Herbs

 There are many herbal or homeopathic remedies that have a calming effect.
 These work best when given before the dog faces the stimulus.
 In addition, speak to your vet first if the dog is sick or already on meds, and stick with the recommended dosage.

 Skullcap and Valerian: These are nature's calming compounds and great for dogs where anxiety manifests itself as hyperactivity.

-German Chamomile: Whilst all forms of chamomile are renowned for their calming properties, the German variety is especially helpful.
+German Chamomile: While all forms of chamomile are renowned for their calming properties, the German variety is especially helpful.
 Not only is it calming but can help settle an upset stomach to boot.
-Try giving the dog cooled chamomile tea, or soak a treat in the tea which you then give to the dog.
+Try giving your dog cooled chamomile tea, or soak a treat in the tea which you then give to the dog.
 Alternatively, look for chamomile in tablet form.

 Kava kava: This is available as a tincture, powder or tea, which you can add to water or food.
 This traditional Polynesian remedy helps reduce restlessness and take things down a notch, but without impacting on mental sharpness.
 A great option to aid training.

 Bach flower remedy: This is a blend of flower extracts known for their calming, soothing, or anti-anxiety effects.
 Simply place drops on the dog's tongue to get the desired effect.

 Never overlook how beneficial a calming touch can be at soothing the hyper dog.
 Here are some to try:

 Tellington Touch: This is a simple massage technique involving small repetitive circular motions.
 Dogs lap it up and simply relax into the moment.
 A great way to soothe and let all those hyper hormones ebb away.